Harold

 2D XY Simulation – basic characteristics

-Like a Harold simulation, an XY simulation yields the basic characteristics of the device, such as the power-current relation and lasing wavelength.
-These two are shown in the figure below for the simulated SOI hybrid laser structure.
+Like a Harold simulation, an XY simulation yields the basic characteristics of the device, such as the power-current relation for different temperatures.
+It is shown in the figure below for the simulated SOI hybrid laser structure.

 2D XY Simulation – optical mode